NCC Home Learning

 Who is this course for?

-People currently working as teaching assistants, or people want to become teaching assistants.
+This qualification is geared towards those who are already working as teaching assistants, or people want to become teaching assistants.

 As the role of an HLTA is to significantly improve the classroom you must be working as a teaching assistant or be able to obtain voluntary/paid work in a school (min.
 50 hours).